CapacitorSet/elasticsearch-yara/README.md

 }'
 ```

-Todo: document more in detail
+The field `source` contains the Yara rule, the `params` contain default values for variables.
+This is important, as Yara will throw an error if the rule contains undefined variables.

+The score returned is the number of rules matched.
+In this case, the function will return `0.0` for items that do not match the rule, and `1.0` for items that match.
+The condition `"min_score": 1` prevents items that do not match the rule from occurring in the output.

 ## Compiling

 Compiling is required if your version of ElasticSearch is different from the one this plugin is released for.
 This is a requirement of ElasticSearch to account for API changes.

-Compilation happens in two steps, compiling Yara and compiling the plugin.

-Start with cloning the submodules, if you haven't already:

-    git submodule update --init

-Compile Yara:

-    cd yara
-    ./bootstrap.sh
-    ./configure --with-pic
-    cd ..

-Install Maven and compile the plugin:
+To compile yara-search, simply install Maven and compile the plugin:

     mvn install

-It will compile and package the plugin in `target/releases/elasticsearch-yara-0.0.1.zip`; copy it somewhere and proceed to installation.
+It will compile and package the plugin in `target/releases/yara-search-0.0.1.zip`; copy it somewhere and proceed to installation.

 ## Thanks